cfwheels/cfwheels/wheels/docs/06 Integrated Testing Framework/02 Testing Your Application.md

 	</cfcomponent>

-**Woa woa woa**, what in the world is that <tt>cfreturn</tt> doing in the <tt>create</tt> action and why doesn the <tt>redirectTo()</tt> method have a <tt>delay</tt> argument?
+**Woa woa woa**, what in the world is that <tt>cfreturn</tt> doing in the <tt>create</tt> action and why does the <tt>redirectTo()</tt> method have a <tt>delay</tt> argument?
 First, I would like to say that I'm very proud of you for noticing that line :) Secondly the reason for this is quite simple, underneath the hood when you call <tt>redirectTo()</tt>, Wheels is using <tt>cflocation</tt>.
 As we all know, there is no way to intercept or stop a cflocation from happening.
 This can cause quite a number of problems when testing out a controller as you will never be able to get back any information about the redirection.
 To work around this, Wheels allow you to "delay" the execution of a redirect until after the controller has finished processing.
 This allow Wheels to gather and present some information to you about what redirection will occur.
 The drawback to this though is that the controller will continue processing and as such we need to explicitly exit out of the controller action on our own, thus the reason why we use <tt>cfreturn</tt>.

 Now we can look at the test we will write to make sure the create action works as expected: